gigouni/node-rabbitmq-amqp-docker/README.md

 ## Improvements

-* Implement an example of JWT authentication Node.js side plus session ID
+* Implement an example of session ID authentication
-* Implement an authentication service RabbitMQ side
 * Improve the stack with a better architecture and documentation (maybe)

 ## Running the tests